+Children will develop and enhance

+their pretend play by connecting

+ideas

+Children will develop more

+complex stories within their small

+world play

+Children will make more

+imaginative and complex ideas

+within their construction play

-Children will enjoy exploring the
+Children will develop their models

+more freely, choosing their own

-sounds that different musical
+different materials

+Within their mark making, children

+will begin to make closed shapes

+3-4 year olds with continuous lines.
+Their As above

+(Nursery) drawings will become more

+, ,, detailed.
+Eg, a circle for a face,

+with dots and lines for features

+Children may use mark making to

+represent different ideas such as

+movement or noises

+Children will explore colour and

+colour mixing

+Children will remember and sing

+entire songs

+Children will begin to create their

+own songs

+Children will begin to play musical

-instruments make 01
+instruments with increasing

-3-4 year olds (Nursery) Children will develop and enhance their pretend play by connecting ideas Children will develop more complex stories within their small world play Children will make more imaginative and complex ideas within their construction play Children will develop their models more freely, choosing their own different materials Within their mark making, children will begin to make closed shapes with continuous lines.
-Their drawings will become more detailed.
-Eg, a circle for a face, with dots and lines for features Children may use mark making to represent different ideas such as movement or noises Children will explore colour and colour mixing Children will remember and sing entire songs Children will begin to create their own songs Children will begin to play musical instruments with increasing • As above

-4-5 year olds (Reception) Children will explore, use and refine a variety of different artistic effects and materials to express their ideas and feelings Children will experiment with colour, design, texture, form and function Children will sing a variety of well-known rhymes and songs Children will express feelings and responses to dance and performance arts Children will move in time to music • As above
+control

+Children will explore, use and

+refine a variety of different artistic

+effects and materials to express

+their ideas and feelings

+Children will experiment with

+colour, design, texture, form and As above

+function Children may develop

+4-5 year olds Children will sing a variety of well- their creative ideas

+(Reception) known rhymes and songs through large scale

+Children will express feelings and construction and

+responses to dance and loose part play

+performance arts

+Children will move in time to music

+Children will develop storylines in

+their pretend play, making use of

+props and materials